Location: Throughout the Eldorado Community

 Eldorado is blessed with greenbelts winding throughout the community, which add much to our feeling of living in wide-open spaces.
 They provide recreation and serve as flood protection.
 The developer, AMREP, was required to designate flood plains and drainage easements when platting the subdivision in 1972 as a Planned Unit Development (PUD).
 Additional drainage, walkway, and bridle path easements were also platted.
 These are our greenbelts today, and are one of the community’s major assets.

 The greenbelts total 987 acres.
-ECIA purchased 130 acres from Rational ALternatives, Inc in 1988.
+ECIA purchased 130 acres from Rational Alternatives, Inc in 1988.
 AMREP transferred 857 acres to ECIA in 1996.

 The policies include guidelines for ECIA management of the greenbelts to protect their values for homeowners and provide a safe environment for the residents.

-Management activities include:
+Greenbelt Management include:

 ● Clearing overgrown paths